WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/32_Jonah/Jonah_2.md

 But I with the voice of thanksgiving will sacrifice to you; what I have vowed I will pay.
 Salvation belongs to the LORD!"

 ###### 10
-And the LORD spoke to the fish, and it vomited Jonah out upon the dry land. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And the LORD spoke to the fish, and it vomited Jonah out upon the dry land.

 ***